-VET in Schools (VETiS) is designed to expand opportunities and pathways for senior secondary students, and improve educational outcomes in line with the Victorian Government’s objective to increase the number of young people completing Year 12 or equivalent.
-VETiS also addresses the skills and employment needs of industry in Victoria.
+Vocational Education and Training (VET) programs delivered to secondary school students are designed to expand opportunities and pathways for students and improve educational outcomes in line with the Victorian Government’s objective to increase the number of young people completing Year 12 or equivalent.
+VET also addresses the skills and employment needs of industry in Victoria.

 In Victoria, nationally recognised VET qualifications can be undertaken by school students to contribute towards the completion of a senior secondary certificate, either the Victorian Certificate of Education (VCE) or the Victorian Certificate of Applied Learning (VCAL).

 For more information on VET programs in VCE and VCAL refer to the Victorian Curriculum and Assessment Authority (VCAA) - Vocational Education and Training (VET)